 Software: Flash, Illustrator, Audacity

 María Mencía is an artist-researcher and Senior Lecturer in New Media Theory and Digital Media Practice in the School of Performance and Screen Studies at Kingston University, London.
 Encompassing language, visual art, and sound, her work in digital poetics is experimental, textual, and generative.
-It has been presented, exhibited, and published internationally, including the International Symposium on Electronic Art; (ISEA) onedotzero; Electronic Language International Festival; (FILE) International Contemporary Art Fair, Madrid; (ARCO) Computers in Art and Design Education; (CADE) Caixaforum; E-Poetry 2013; Cherchez le Texte, the 2013 Conference of the Electronic Literature Organization, Paris; the TATE Modern; the Electronic Literature Collection; and the Anthology of European Electronic Literature.
+It has been presented, exhibited, and published internationally, including the International Symposium on Electronic Art (ISEA); onedotzero; Electronic Language International Festival (FILE); International Contemporary Art Fair, Madrid (ARCO); Computers in Art and Design Education (CADE); Caixaforum; E-Poetry 2013; Cherchez le Texte, the 2013 Conference of the Electronic Literature Organization, Paris; the TATE Modern; the Electronic Literature Collection; and the Anthology of European Electronic Literature.
+She is the editor of #WomenTechLit (West Virginia University Press).

 In her words: